 - Treat any currently held genetic information the same as confidential medical records held separate from employee personnel records; and

 - Implement policies and procedures to prevent the inadvertent disclosure of genetic information.

 GINA will take effect on November 21, 2009.

-If you have any questions regarding how this Act may affect your workplace, please do not hesitate to contact an attorney in Varnum's Labor and Employment practice group.
+If you have any questions regarding how this Act may affect your workplace, please do not hesitate to contact an attorney in Varnum's Labor and Employment Practice Team.